 Dr. Deborah Offner

 Dr. Offner is a clinical psychologist who specializes in adolescent mental health and has worked on the front lines and in leadership roles in independent schools and colleges for more than two decades.
 She currently serves as Consulting Psychologist to Beacon Academy, Worcester Academy and The Winsor School.
 Her depth of experience, openness, and sharp intellect combine in nuanced and sophisticated ways to help us figure out how to best navigate the racially diverse, colliding worlds of low- and high-income students.

-Myriam Poznar is a recent graduate of Quinnipiac University in Hamden, CT.
-Her degree in Public Relations is already proving useful as she manages Beacon’s social media pages, her favorite being Instagram (follow us! @beaconacademy).
+Myriam Poznar is a recent graduate of Quinnipiac University in Hamden, CT with a degree in Public Relations.
 During her time at college, she was introduced to the development field through an American Red Cross internship.
 After college, Myriam volunteered in the development office at Covenant Preparatory School in Hartford, CT, a middle school that opened in 2008 in order to meet the educational needs of underserved families.
 She is a strong proponent of equal education opportunity and social justice.
 Myriam can be reached at email@example.com.

 Dean of Students